SalesforceFoundation/OutboundFundsModuleSite/stories/dev/README.md

 If an acccount has a Funding Request, that site users for that account should be able to view the Funding Program record.

 This is accomplished by creating manual Funding Program share records to an account's Portal User and Subordinates for all Funding Programs where the account has a Funding Request (via `outfunds__Funding_Request__c.outfunds__Applying_Organization__c`).

+The manual sharing is only applied to Funding Programs and Funding Requests storytelling data inserted in to the org.
+Manual share records will **not** automatically be created for new records.